dfm/exopop/document/referee.md

 ## Other Changes

+Beyond the changes discussed above and fixing some typos, we also made the following minor changes:

 1. We increased the number of per-object samples from 256 to 512 and re-ran the analyses.
 The results don't change beyond the sampling noise.

 2. We added a comment about the effects of eccentric orbits on the geometric transit probability (following Kipping, 2014 arXiv:1408.1393).